DIPlib/diplib/doc/src/image.md

 by `src`.

-A convenience function, `dip::ConstructScalarImage`, simplifies the above in the case where ownership is not transfered.
+A convenience function, `dip::ConstructScalarImage`, simplifies the above in the case where ownership is not transferred.
 It takes only two input arguments, a pointer to the data and an array with sizes.
 The strides are assumed to be normal.
 The data pointer must be of any of the allowed data types: